MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

 ### Improvements to the guide and my own setup
 * The caddy setup I'm using is not as secure as I want.
-I would much rather restrict it to GETs and protect it with some credentials.
+I would much rather restrict it to GETs, use HTTPS and protect it with some credentials.
 * Add guide to python script once I'm done with the refactor